-This article will point out several easy steps that artist can do at an artist reception to improve sales while still enjoying the social aspect of the artist reception.
-While this article was meant for artist showing at alternative art gallery spaces and not for full time art galleries, some of the topics listed here could apply to both places.
+This article will point out several easy steps that artists can do at an artist's reception to improve sales while still enjoying the social aspect of the artist's reception.
+While this article was meant for the artist showing at alternative art gallery spaces and not for full-time art galleries, some of the topics listed here could apply to both places.

 These were some of the steps that the gallery did to setup a nice gallery environment.

 The gallery area looked professional and had some small couches in the center with a few tables for artists to place their business cards and promotional items on.
 One would not know that this was a temporary art space.

 The gallery allowed the artist to put up some print racks to display matted artworks.
 Two of the artists took advantage of this that allowed the customers to see additional art from the artist and also at less expensive price points.
 Artist, ask if you can bring additional artwork in a print rack to the artist reception or have on display even during regular business hours.

 The art was hung well and each artist had their well-defined section.
 While all artist were of the same medium, all the photography was distinctive.